NL33/electron-git/znext.md

 2. for the word by word comparison, I want to be able to first show a summary of any doc that changed, click on the summary, and go to the actual changes.
-     --could run git summary to show the docs that changed. manipulate so it just shows the files. then add link to the file to go to the actual file itself.
+     --could run git summary to show the docs that changed. manipulate so it just shows the files. then add link to the file to go to the actual file itself. the way that diff2html does it: takes the file name, and makes it: <a href="#d2h-862593">.
+An then the actual file in the results is given that id.

 3. be able to open a full doc showing the changes.